 Breezeways and Floor Space Ratio

-Written by Jisella Corradini-Bird
+Written by Jisella Corradini-Bird, Partner

 The design of some development incorporates open corridors, sometimes referred to as “breezeways”.
 Whether or not these areas are to be included in the calculation of floor space ratio can become an important consideration when a development is close to exceeding the maximum floor space ratio development standard.
 Whilst there is no definitive answer as to when breezeways should be included in the calculation of floor space ratio, this article explores some of the commentary made by the Land and Environment Court in a number of recent cases.